Full list of Publications, Invited Talks, Seminars, Conference Activities

 Martin Manalansan (University of Minnesota, Twin Cities)

-Niko Bernier (Amsterdam University)
+Niko Besnier (Amsterdam University)

 “Queer(ing) K-Pop Idols: Digital and Transnational Fandoms,” AAS-in-ASIA Conference, co-organized with Thomas Baudinette (Macquarie University), Bangkok, Thailand, July 1-4.